 Riga Medical College of the University of Latvia has been part of Erasmus University charter since 2005.
-We cooperate with similar institutions in Poland, Turkey, Lithuania, Norway, Belgium, Bulgaria, The Czech Republic, Finland, Netherlands, Slovak Republic, Estonia, Sweden, Denmark and Portugal (20 cooperation institutions from 13 countries).
+We cooperate with similar institutions in Poland, Turkey, Lithuania, Norway, Belgium, Bulgaria, The Czech Republic, Finland, Netherlands, Slovak Republic, Estonia, Sweden, Denmark, Portugal, etc. (49 cooperation institutions from 20 countries).

 College has taken part in Lifelong Learning program IP since 2005.
 We have had students from Latvia, Lithuania, Sweden, Norway, Finland, Belgium and the Netherlands to make out international nursing plans and nursing experience between these countries.

 College is also active in Nordplus program projects.

 Most institutions of higher education offer Latvian language courses.
 The University of Latvia (www.lu.lv) and Riga Technical University (www.rtu.lv) offer intensive language courses before the study year begins.